Medically reviewed by Drugs.com. Last updated on April 7, 2020.

 They are sometimes used for gastrointestinal conditions, such as diarrhea and irritable bowel syndrome.
 They might also help your body digest lactose.
 Probiotics are generally considered safe and might be worth a try if other methods don't help.

 Preparing for an appointment

-Start by seeing your family doctor or a general practitioner if you have signs or symptoms that suggest you may have lactose intolerance.
-Because appointments can be brief, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready, and know what to expect from your doctor.
+Start by seeing your family doctor if you have signs or symptoms that suggest you may have lactose intolerance.
+Here's some information to help you get ready.

 What you can do